Sitefinity/sitefinity-admin-app-extensions/README.md

 * [Admin App custom theme](./src/theme#custom-theme-for-sitefinity-cms-admin-app) - You can customize the appearance of the Admin App by modifying specific components of the user interface.
 For example, you can customize buttons’ color, background, and text, as well as other supplementary text on the UI.

+* [Custom list components](./src/tree#custom-list-components) - This extension is used to replace a part of each item shown in the tree used throughout the AdminApp.
+Currently supported only for the related data functionality.

 ### Modifications done in the config.json
 * [Change owner command](./src/change-owner#allowing-change-owner-command-in-adminapp) - By default the change owner command is available only for pages.
 You can also make it available for other content types.

 * [Sections menu](./src/sections-menu#extending-sections-menu-functionality-in-adminapp) - By default the sections menu in the item edit screen is visible only when there are 5 or more field sections.
 You can control this behavior by changing the number of sections needed for the menu to be visible.

 * [Search](./src/search#extending-search-functionality-in-adminapp) - By default when search is executed the AdminApp searches only by a content type's default field.
 This may not be enough, therefore you have the ability to define the fields to be used when search is performed per content type.

+* [Change the date and time format of the date time fields](./src/change-date-format#configuring-the-date-and-time-format-of-the-date-time-fields) - A configuration that allows you to change the format of the date and time fields.

 * [Reordering the children of a hierarchical type](./src/reorder-children-list#reordering-the-children-of-a-hierarchical-type) - This configuration allows the reordering of the child types in the contains column of hierarchical types with two or more children.